 Use our resort pages to find out what the beaches are like

-Search for the name of a coastal town and the words self catering (eg Filey self catering ).
-Below the top few Ads you will be presented with a box with a map and a few selected (by Google) accommodation providers in that area.
-However beware of how you use it or you will end up with only big agencies.
+Search for the name of a coastal town and the words self-catering (e.g. Filey self-catering) using the Bing search engine (NOT GOOGLE, read more to find out why).
+Below the top few Ads you will be presented with a box with a map and a few selected accommodation providers in that area.

-Instead go straight to the map.
-Click on it and at the time of writing all self catering providers seem to appear as a blue dot on the map while hotels often have a box with a nightly price in.
-You have to zoom right in to make all the dots in an area appear.
-Click on a dot and the cottages Google business page opens.
-The business page has a link to go to their own website (or to an agency site).
-This is particularly useful if you say want to be very close to the sea.
+Go straight to the BING map.
+Click on it and at the time of writing all self-catering providers with a Bing business page seem to appear as a blue rectangle on the map.
+You have to zoom right in to make all the rectangles in an area appear.
+Click on a one and the cottages Bing business page opens.
+The business page has a link to go to the accommodations own website usually.
+This is particularly useful if you want to be very close to the sea.
 I know of no other way to so effectively filter for just sea front properties like Hope Cottages in Filey.